Jennifer (Jenn) Nolte

 Today I am responsible for supporting Articles+, the library's discovery interface for licensed e-resources.
-I am also involved in implementation of the Quicksearch service, a unified discovery service powered by Blacklight and meant to provide a single search across several library resources at one time.
+I was involved in implementation of the Quicksearch service, a unified discovery service powered by Blacklight and meant to provide a single search across several library resources at one time.

 I grew up on the Connecticut coastline and have lived here my whole life.

 I earned a BA in English and Women's Studies from Fairfield University in 2003, and my MLIS (Master of Library and Information Science) from Southern Connecticut State University in 2013.

 I am very interested in new, affordable or free technology that helps us communicate and inform one another.

 I love to travel and spend too much of my paycheck on Kindle books.

 Skills and Services: